Steve Martin Associates

-Mike’s own professional career began in 1986 when he met and struck up a friendship with Steve Martin and joined Elfin Systems.
-Here, they worked on very special wheelchair control systems, ‘first-to-market’ communication aids and pioneering products that brought the power of computing to people who had very severe physical disabilities and communication problems.
+His professional career began in 1986 when he met and struck up a friendship with Steve Martin and joined Elfin Systems.
+Here, they worked on very specialist wheelchair control systems, ‘first-to-market’ communication aids and pioneering products that brought the power of computing to people who had very severe physical disabilities and communication problems.

 Mike went on to join Dolphin Systems, at the time, a start-up with a ground-breaking, but affordable, voice synthesiser.
 Using software, this was exploited as a communication tool for the non-vocal and as a screen reader for blind and partially sighted computer users.
 The business ultimately specialised in visual impairment and became one of the world’s foremost companies in the development of computer-access products for the visually impaired – a position it still holds today.

 In 1998, Mike moved into the charitable sector, opening and running AbilityNet’s flagship office at Microsoft’s European HQ in Reading.
-The remit was to disseminate information and provide hands-on assessment services in the local community across all disability types for everything from computer access, specialist wheelchair control systems, environmental control and augmentative communication.
+The remit was to disseminate information and provide hands-on assessment services in the local community across all disability types for everything from computer access, specialist wheelchair control systems and environmental control to augmentative communication.

 Mike renewed his working relationship with Steve Martin at this time, producing litigation reports and helping Steve to grow the business before taking ownership of it in 2013.
 Since that time, Mike has focused on the production of litigation reports and building a successful consultancy.

 He has worked for very many of the country’s leading law firms, personal injury lawyers and barristers.
 He now runs a small team of highly specialised consultants with dedicated offices and administrative support.
-He maintains a high case load, whilst mentoring the team and managing the day-to-day operations including supplier liaisons and staff development.
+He maintains his own case load, whilst mentoring the team and managing the day-to-day operations, including supplier liaisons and staff development.

-Over the years Mike has prepared many hundreds of technology reports for the Court - in the last three years alone, he has produced over 200 (claimant 95% and defendant 5%).
-He has a solid reputation for clear, honest advice, working with a very wide range of disabling conditions such as severe physical disability, head and spinal injury, work-related upper-limb disorder (RSI), sensory loss, learning difficulties and mental health issues.
+He has prepared many hundreds of technology reports for the Court.
+He has a solid reputation for clear, honest advice, working with a very wide range of disabling conditions such as severe physical disability, spinal injury, traumatic brain injury, visual and hearing impairment and learning difficulties.